-A former Pepperdine baseball player, David Rhoades was promoted to Associate Athletic Director in August 2003 after serving the previous nine years on the athletics staff as an assistant baseball coach and Director of Athletic Academic Services.
+A former Pepperdine baseball player, David Rhoades was promoted to Associate Director of Athletics in August 2003 after serving the previous nine years on the athletics staff as an assistant baseball coach and Director of Athletic Academic Services.

 Rhoades maintains an array of responsibilities, including game management operations, scheduling and new construction.
 Additionally, he assists the Director of Athletics in the daily operations and long-term strategic planning of the department.
 He also serves as postseason tournament director for events hosted by Pepperdine and has administrative oversight of facilities, athletic medicine, strength & conditioning and drug testing.

 Rhoades served as an assistant baseball coach at Pepperdine for five seasons (1995-99).
 During his tenure with the Waves, the team compiled a cumulative record of 181-101-1 (.641) and advanced to the NCAA Championships in 1995 and 1999.
 The Waves won the West Coast Conference title in 1995 and were ranked as high as third in the nation in 1999.